Updated July 31, 2023

 Let us discuss some of the major differences between Money vs Currency:

 - Money is intangible in nature which means that it cannot be felt or touched, and it cannot be smelled however in terms of numbers the importance of money is paramount and impeccable.
 It is a store of value and the value increase as the money amount increases.
 On the other hand, Currency is a tangible concept as it can be felt, touched, and has physical value, the currency is a medium of exchange and it is not a store of value.
 Currency is mostly used in international transactions and trade between the two countries.

-- Currency refers to a promissory note or a coin that is presented in the form of currency.
+- A promissory note or a coin given in the form of currency is referred to as currency.
 Currency is a medium through which money becomes live.
-Money is often categorized under good money and bad money, good money is considered to be gold and bad money is considered to be a currency.
+Money is often categorized under good money and bad money, good money is considered to be gold, and bad money is considered to be a currency.

 - The value of a certain currency, when compared to international currencies which are normally known as the exchange rate, tells us about the foreign policies and how to sound it the monetary policy of the country.
-On the other hand, the Money supply in a particular country tells us about the economic and the fiscal policies of the country and can also be looked at like an economic indicator
+On the other hand, the Money supply in a particular country tells us about the economic and fiscal policies of the country and can also be looked at as an economic indicator

 - Currency is often referred to as a legal tender as it is approved by the government and can be used domestically anywhere as a method of payment to be used and the government will accept it in the payment of the taxes.
 Money, on the other hand, is subjective in nature and can be or cannot be accepted anywhere and everywhere as a medium of exchange or a store of value

 - A currency has to be derived from the Latin word “currere” which means “to run” or “to flow”.
 On the contrary, Money has been derived from the Roman word “monere” which means “to warn” in Latin.

 Money vs Currency Comparison Table